OfficeDev/script-lab-2017/CUSTOM.FUNCTIONS.DOGFOOD.md

 }
 ```

+To try a web-service Custom Function, [import](http://aka.ms/scriptlab/import) this GitHub Gist: <https://gist.github.com/c8bbf1dd5c7fb33d5ea262e83e7df399>.
+Be sure to click "Trust" after importing.

 ## Friendly advice:

+1. Remember to add "@CustomFunction
 1. **DO NOT CLOSE ANY OF THE PANES AFTER OPENING.**
 There is currently a bug that will cause the custom functions runner to die if any of the panes are closed.

-2. If you close and and re-open Excel, remember to re-register your custom functions.
+1. If you close and and re-open Excel, remember to re-register your custom functions.

 ## Troubleshooting
 If for any reason your functions turn into `#GETTING_DATA` indefinitely, restart Excel.